 Hugs in the workplace

 Hugs are like a great cigar.
-Hugs can make good times better and bad times not so bad.
-Of course this all depends on who is giving the hug, who is watching, and the grope factor.
-With that in mind, I thought I would try and put together the HRNasty guide to “Hugs in the Workplace”.
-The workplace is becoming the new melting pot.
-With so many different cultures, age groups and demographics entering the workplace, the rules are becoming re-written.
-The lawyers are making the money reading the unwritten and massaging the definition of HWE (hostile work environment).
+Sincere hugs can make good times better and bad times, not so bad.
+Of course, this all depends on who is giving a hug, who is watching, and the grope factor.
+With that in mind, I thought I would try to put together the HRNasty guide to “Hugs in the Workplace.”
+The workplace is becoming a new melting pot.
+With so many different cultures, age groups, and demographics entering the workplace, the rules are becoming re-written.
+The lawyers are making money reading the unwritten and massaging the definition of HWE (hostile work environment).

 What makes me an expert on hugs in the workplace?
 It isn’t my years of experience in HR.
-It’s not the multiple work environments where I have practiced HR ranging from small start up to Fortune corporate environments.
+It’s not the multiple work environments where I have practiced HR ranging from a wild west small start-up to Fortune corporate environments with teams of lawyers.
 It isn’t the multiple classes I have taken to become certified to facilitate sensitivity training or the 35+ classes I have led on the topic.
-Quite simply it is my experience.
-I am qualified because I went through the full cycle of NOT knowing what a hug was to being a guy that will initiate and own this simple gesture of friendship.
+Quite simply, it is my experience.
+I am qualified because I went through the full cycle of NOT knowing what a hug was to be a guy that will initiate and own this simple gesture of friendship.

 The HRNasty experience:

 I grew up in a stoic home.
 No PDA, no hugging, no touching.
 A literal flatline.
 Formal and un-emotional, designed for business efficiency and very little play.
 When I brought a very outgoing Mrs. HRNasty (then girlfriend) home for the first time, right there on the front porch, we had one last run-through on the rules of engagement when interacting with my parents:

 - “Do NOT address my parents by their first name.”

 - “Do NOT help yourself to a Coke from the refrigerator.”